Latest From The Blog

 Although Ben Hogan stated in his famous book “The Modern Fundamentals of Golf” that anybody could break 80 if he only stuck to the basics and applied himself the reality is that most golfers aren’t able to break 100 even on their best day.
 On top most golf teaching online is either hype or utter b.s.

 Good at Golf follows a no-nonsense approach to golf instruction.
-I don’t follow trends or swing styles I simply find out what works and teach exactly that in plain English to everybody that’s interested to play better golf.
+I don’t repeat trends or swing styles here.
+I simply find out what works and teach exactly that in plain English to everybody that’s interested to play better golf.

 I also don’t believe in quick golf swing tips, miracle training aids or other fluff.
 If you are looking for these kind of things (that don’t work) you find plenty of it elsewhere on the internet.

 The 7 Eternal Truths of Great Golf

 If you know what to expect from your game, there’s no need to beat yourself up.
 Always focus on the highlights after each round but also acknowledge mistakes.
 More often than not golfers expect of themselves to play at a professional level from now to the next moment.
 In reality golf’s a game of percentages.
-You don’t master your golf swing from one moment to the next but improve steadily if you practice deliberately and intelligently.
+You don’t master your golf swing from one moment to the next but improve steadily if you practice your skills deliberately and intelligently.

 There are professional players who claim to have never taken a lesson in their lifetime.
 Nevertheless they probably still had a mentor that guided them on their way.
 Find someone who can help you organize and evaluate your progress on and off the course.

 If you have something you can work your way towards and measure your results against you’ll improve way faster than if you’re just trying to improve for the sake of doing things.

 Always work on the weakest links.
 If your problem is three putts tackle that problem first with some drills, and deliberate practice until you got that base covered.
 Than move on to the next milestone.
 If you are all over the place your results will be too.